 Rooduijn, Matthijs, Brian Burgoon, Erika J. van Elsas, and Herman G. van de Werfhorst.
 “Radical distinction: Support for radical left and radical right parties in Europe.”
 European Union Politics 18.4 (December 2017): 536-559.
-Full text.
+Full text and here and here.

 Rydgren, Jens.
 “Radical right-wing parties in Europe: What’s populism got to do with it?”
 Journal of Language and Politics 16.4 (Jan.
 2017): 485-496.
 Full text.

 Savelkoul, Michael, and Peer Scheepers.
 “Why lower educated people are more likely to cast their vote for radical right parties: Testing alternative explanations in The Netherlands.”
 Acta Politica 52.4 (October 2017): 544-573.
 Abstract, appendix, and references.
-Correction and here.
+Correction to Table 2 (Model 6) and Tables A1, A2, A3 in Appendix and here and here.

 Scaminaci, James, III.
 “Battle without Bullets: The Christian Right and Fourth Generation Warfare.”
 The Public Eye (Summer 2017).
 Full text.